 Tobacco-related diseases are the leading cause of death among persons treated for a substance use disorder.
 A tiered systems approach can address health effects in the BSAS treatment population and its workforce.
 This Practice Guidance describes the risks to recovery when use of tobacco/nicotine-related products continues.
 It also describes ways to integrate best practices to address use as part of the comprehensive system for treating addictive disorders.

 Treatment Services for Adults

-Drug Screening as a Treatment Tool l (DOC)
+Drug Screening as a Treatment Tool (PDF) l (DOC)

 This Practice Guidance explores the use of drug screening in substance use disorder treatment.
 It focuses on evidence of effectiveness and on tailoring care to the needs of the individual.
 It includes summaries of research and guidance on ways to ensure that drug screening supports engagement in treatment and recovery.